Skip to content

 This is the same approach for talons packages/peregrine/lib/talons as well.

-So guys, here I have shared my experience that I’m following for creating an extension in the PWA Studio.
+So, here I have shared my experience that I’m following for creating an extension.
 This workflow could be different for you, as I believe it depends on the nature of your coding style and strategy.
 It may need some back and forth between steps during actual implementation.

 I hope it could be helpful to you and thank you for reading.